 Eagle Academy is a system that promotes Mastery learning by providing students the opportunity to achieve a higher grade by correcting or finishing missing and failing assignments.
-Any student who receives a grade below 70 for any grade in any class entered in the Skyward Gradebook may be assigned Eagle Academy.
+Any student who receives a grade below 70 for any grade in any class entered in the Skyward Gradebook will be assigned Eagle Academy.
 Eagle Academy will be held each school weekday (Monday through Friday), unless approval has been given by the Area Superintendent to cancel the session.
+Failure to attend Eagle Academy will result in assignment to After School Discipline.